FarFromLittle/Questline/docs/api.md

 `myQuest:GetCurrentProgress(player:Player):(number, number)`

 Retrieves an objective's progress for a player.
+This method returns two numbers.

+The first number returned represents the player's progress according to the current objective.

+The second number represents the index of the current objective within the questline.

 |Parameter|Type    |Default     |Description
 |--------:|:------:|:----------:|:----------